Mahmud0808/Melodify/README.md

 - **Now Playing:** View and control the currently playing track with a beautiful now playing screen.

+- **Miniplayer:** A compact player view for quick access to playback controls without leaving your current screen.

+- **Favorites:** Mark your favorite tracks and easily access them from a dedicated section.

+- **Album View:** Browse and view your music organized by album.

+- **Artist View:** Explore and view your music categorized by artist.

+- **Genre View:** Discover and view your music sorted by genre.

+- **Media Notification:** Receive media controls and track information directly from your notification bar.

 - **Lightweight:** Minimal design ensures fast loading times and a responsive interface.

 ## Architecture 🗼